 Our curriculum was created by a team of professional programmers, professors, and teachers.
 It was then honed by curriculum designers who were trained by the Harvard Graduate School of Education, the M.I.T.
 Media Lab, Cal Tech, and the Stanford Graduate School of Education.
 In fact, some of our designers even worked on the original Scratch development team at the M.I.T.
 Media Lab.

 What can I do to keep my kids learning once camp is finished?

 Luckily, we have our center in Santa Monica where kids can take classes year round.
-We will also be launching our online coding classes this fall.
-Additionally, we teach at schools across Southern California, so if you connect us with the appropriate person from your school, we then may be able to come to your school to teach in the after school program, in computer class, in an elective class, or even in a workshop during math, science, or English class.
-Lastly, we even license some of our easier to teach curriculum to schools.
+We also have our online coding classes that can be purchased at kidslovecode.com.
+Additionally, we teach at schools across the country, so if you connect us with the appropriate person from your school, we then may be able to come to your school to teach in the after school program, in computer class, in an elective class, or even in a workshop during math, science, or English class.
+Lastly, we even license some of our easier to teach curriculum to schools all over the world!

 Do you provide refunds if we have to cancel?

 Yes, we provide refunds up until 3 weeks prior to a class start date, provided that we can fill the spot that was vacated.
 There is a $30 processing fee for all refunds.
 We also provide refunds within the 3 weeks prior to class if we can fill the spot, though these are less likely to be filled if spots are vacated so close to class.